I have worked in education and entertainment and am also an historian and businessman and currently studying at the Open University.

-In 1927, the first Indian restaurant in Britain opened on Regent Street and was patronised by Mahatma Gandhi.
+In 1926, the oldest Indian restaurant in Britain, Veeraswamy, opened on Regent Street and was patronised by Mahatma Gandhi.
 Other notable institutions include Hamleys, spread over six floors and complete with demonstrators.
 Enchanting to children of all ages, it is the largest toy shop in the world.

 Regent Street is famous for its Christmas lights, which are more elegant than the ones in Oxford Street round the corner.
 Generally more chic than the latter, Regent Street was a fashionable place to live in the 19th century, though since Monopoly's creation, the street has given way to commerce and there are few people living there today.

 The UK's busiest shopping street runs from Tottenham Court Road's junction with Charing Cross Road at one end and Marble Arch at the other.
 Marble Arch is close to the site of the Tyburn Tree, a large triangular gallows, and was the main spot for public executions.
 An engraved plaque on the pavement marks the site where the gallows stood.

 Famous for its department stores, the first in the UK was John Lewis, which opened in 1864 as a haberdashery.